-At the reporting dates, if the exchange rate between the currencies on the previous table and the functional currency increased or decreased by 50 basis points, with all other variables held constant, the increase/decrease in operating profit or loss would be approximately \$3,717 (2017: \$569).
+At the reporting dates, if the exchange rate between the currencies above and the functional currency increased or decreased by 50 basis points, with all other variables held constant, the increase/decrease in operating profit is \$4,166 (2017: \$593).
 The percentage used represents management's assessment of the reasonably possible change in foreign exchange rates.
 The sensitivity analysis includes all monetary assets and monetary liabilities.
 The sensitivity analysis above was prepared only for significant foreign currencies.
 In management's opinion, the sensitivity analysis is unrepresentative of the inherent foreign currency risk as the year end exposure does not reflect the exposure during the year.
-Management's assumptions were identical for 2018 and 2017.
+Management's assumptions have not changed from prior year.
 The Plan does not actively manage its exposure to the foreign currency risk.